pastellcloudyy/pastellcloudyy/README.md

 - innapropriate skins (fully)
 - beast x ancient shippers (fully)
 - simply not my vibe or annoying me (7 days or fully)

+  I fw people even if we may not be friends (for example crackpawt in the cookei run area)